rpothin/rpothin/README.md

 ### 👨‍💻 Current Occupation
 - Continuously looking for the right balance between my personal life and all my content / open-source solutions ideas
-- Currently working on the V2 of the [**PowerPlatform-ALM-With-GitHub-Template**](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/) template repository
+- Currently planning my work for the end of 2021 - I will mainly focus on the [CoE Starter Kit](https://github.com/microsoft/coe-starter-kit) and the [Power Platform Adoption Framework](https://github.com/PowerPlatformAF/PowerPlatformAF)

 ### 📖 Learning
 * :family: How to be a good dad and a good husband
-* :computer: Power Platform / Dynamics 365 CE / Azure / Azure DevOps / GitHub
+* :computer: Power Platform / Dynamics 365 CE / Azure / GitHub / Azure DevOps

 ### 🌐 Collaboration
 I’m open for collaboration on: